MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

 2. Loop through the collection.
 Each iteration gets a [**DeviceInformation**](https://msdn.microsoft.com/library/windows/apps/br225393) object.
 3. Get the [**DeviceInformation.Id**](https://msdn.microsoft.com/library/windows/apps/br225437) property value.
 The string value is the device instance path.
 For example, "\\\\\\\\?\\\\USB\#VID\_045E&PID\_078F\#6&1b8ff026&0&5\#{dee824ef-729b-4a0e-9c14-b7117d33a817}".
 4. Call [**FromIdAsync**](https://msdn.microsoft.com/library/windows/apps/dn264010) by passing the device instance string and get the [**UsbDevice**](https://msdn.microsoft.com/library/windows/apps/dn263883) object.
 You can then use the **UsbDevice** object to perform other operations, such as sending a control transfer.
 When the app has finished using the **UsbDevice** object, the app must release it by calling [**Close**](https://msdn.microsoft.com/library/windows/apps/dn263990).
-    **Note**  When Windows Store app suspends, the device is closed automatically.
+    **Note**  When UWP app suspends, the device is closed automatically.
 To avoid using a stale handle for future operations, the app must released the [**UsbDevice**](https://msdn.microsoft.com/library/windows/apps/dn263883) reference.